strings28/php-facedetection/README.md

 PHP Face Detection
 ==================

-This class detect one face in images.
+This class detects one face in images.
 This is a pure PHP port of an existing JS code from Karthik Tharavaad.

 Requirements
 ------------